BedrockStreaming/tech.bedrockstreaming.com/_posts/2026-01-04-new-chromecast-project.md

 ---
 layout: post
-title: "Rebuilding Chromecast: From a Monolithic "Nightmare" to a High-Performance Standalone App"
+title: "Rebuilding Chromecast: From a Monolithic \"Nightmare\" to a High-Performance Standalone App"
 description: Chromecast used to be a nightmare for our clients and our teams, here is the story of how we made it one of our most interesting and modern project while dramaticaly improving performences.
 author: [a_gaudard]
 tags: [chromecast, TV, web, javascript, frontend, player, video, performences]